 Cologne in Germany is one of the most famous cities you’ll visit on your Rhine cruise and its most celebrated attraction is its magnificent cathedral, the Dom, a true architectural gem and UNESCO World Heritage Site which is sure to leave a lasting impression on you.
 Explore the old town, the docks and other key attractions such as St Martin’s Church, The Botanical Gardens and Hohenzollern Bridge, where couples go to attach padlocks to one of its fences as a sign of their commitment.

 Koblenz, where the Rhine is joined by the Moselle, is another popular port of call, and home to over 2,000 years of history.
-The Deutshes Eck marks the point where the two rivers join and is one of the area’s most popular attractions, while on the Rhine’s East bank lies Festung Ehrenbreitstein, an imposing fortress which is the perfect place to explore if you find yourself with a little more time.
+The Deutsches Eck marks the point where the two rivers join, one of the area’s most popular attractions.
+While on the Rhine’s East bank lies Festung Ehrenbreitstein, an imposing fortress which is the perfect place to explore if you find yourself with a little more time.
 The city itself meanwhile, is home to a host of other historic sites.

 Heidelberg and Speyer

 Situated across the Rhine from each other, Heidelberg and Speyer are popular ports of call to visit in a single day on your Rhine cruise.
 Heidelberg lies a little way down the Neckar River, one of the Rhine’s tributaries and the journey to it will reward you with some stunning views of the Neckar River Valley.
 The city itself is home to Germany’s oldest university, a stunning castle and a historic old town.
 Speyer, meanwhile, boasts its own UNESCO World Heritage Site in the form of its captivating 11thcentury cathedral, which is a definite must-see.
 If you find yourself with a little more time to spend in Speyer, then the impressive Technik Museum is a fascinating home to all things automotive.

 Customers recently booked